 Conclusion

 The connection between red meat, animal fat, cholesterol, and heart disease is complex and multifaceted.
-While traditional beliefs have emphasized the dangers of saturated fats and high cholesterol, emerging research suggests that these factors alone may not be the primary drivers of heart disease.
+While traditional beliefs have emphasized the dangers of saturated fats and high cholesterol, emerging research suggests that these factors alone may not be the primary drivers.

 Inflammation, insulin resistance, and overall diet quality play significant roles in cardiovascular health.